 Observations: The Jewish Chronicle & Others

-A WELL-ORGANIZED exhibition devoted to the Anglo-Jewish press has just closed in London.
+A Well-Organized exhibition devoted to the Anglo-Jewish press has just closed in London.
 In some ways it was a melancholy affair: dead newspapers lay in their display cases thick as autumnal leaves.
 But the show was built around a success story: that of the weekly Jewish Chronicle, which for most people is the Anglo-Jewish press.
-Founded as far back as 1841, the Chronicle has been the longest-lived Jewish periodical in the world since the French Archives Israilites closed down shortly before the war.
+Founded as far back as 1841, the Chronicle has been the longest-lived Jewish periodical in the world since the French Archives Israélites closed down shortly before the war.
 Its current circulation is over 65,000; at a guess it reaches half the 400,000 Jews in Britain, and a fair number abroad.